 Binding to other orally administered medications: Calcium Resonium may bind to orally administered medications, which could decrease their gastrointestinal absorption and efficacy.
 Avoid co-administration of Calcium Resonium with other orally administered medications.
 Administer Calcium Resonium at least 3 hours before or 3 hours after other oral medications.
 For patients with gastroparesis, a 6-hour separation should be considered (see Sections 4.2 & 4.5).

-Sorbitol: Gastrointestinal stenosis, intestinal ischemia and its complications (necrosis and perforation) may occur in patients treated with polystyrene sulfonate, especially in patients using sorbitol.
-Therefore concomitant use of Sorbitol with calcium polystyrene sulfonate is not recommended (see Section 4.5 Interactions and Section 4.8 Undesirable effects).
+Gastrointestinal stenosis and ischaemia: Gastrointestinal stenosis, intestinal ischemia and its complications (necrosis and perforation), some of them fatal, were reported in patients treated with polystyrene sulfonate alone or in combination with sorbitol.
+Concomitant use of Sorbitol with calcium polystyrene sulfonate is not recommended (see Section 4.5).

 Hypokalaemia: The possibility of severe potassium depletion should be considered and adequate clinical and biochemical control is essential during treatment, especially in patients on digitalis.
 Administration of the resin should be stopped when the serum potassium falls to 5mmol/litre.